 We should not plagiarize, nor should we commit copyright infringement – not even unknowingly.
 To ensure that you don’t commit these two, try asking yourself the following frequently asked question and apply the answers to yourself:

 Writing is hard.
 Coming up with original ideas is harder.
 Some people are tempted to take the easy way out by copying other people’s work in part or as a whole.
 They do not see the consequences of their actions, nor do they feel how bad the owner of that work would feel when they learn that someone took credit for their hard work.

 Question #2: Is the Internet a public domain?

 The Internet is open to the public and a lot of information is readily available for use.
 However, the Internet is not a public domain.
-Public domain is said to be those materials that are made before the existence of pertinent copyright laws, or those whose copyright have already expired.
-Public domain does not mean public availability.
+The public domain is said to be those materials that are made before the existence of pertinent copyright laws, or those whose copyright has already expired.
+The public domain does not mean public availability.
 Always check whether or not there are restrictions on the use of materials you find on the World Wide Web.